SCyberbrin/SCyberbrin/README.md

 ### Hi there <img src="https://media0.giphy.com/media/WFZvB7VIXBgiz3oDXE/giphy.gif" width="25px">

-Im SCyberbrin.
+I'm SCyberbrin.
-Im a programmer that likes to programmer and also likes to learn more.
+I'm a self-taught programmer that likes to program and also likes to learn more.
 UwU